mRoca/sf2-jwt-refresh-token/README.md

 You can revoke all registered refresh tokens by using the command `app/console auth:jwt:flush`.

+## Caution

+This project is an example, and can't work out of the box.
+You must add the concerned files in you sf2 project.

 ## TODO

 * Transform the controller into a security listener/provider